mackonsti/nuc10i7fnh/CFG Lock/README.md

 ## Examine NUC firmware via UEFITool

-Launch UEFITool and open your BIOS image file, for example `FN0062.cap`.
+Launch **UEFITool** and open your BIOS image file, for example `FN0062.cap`.
 You will be presented with a screen like this:

 ![UEFIToolLanding](UEFIToolLanding.png)

 Next, press Cmd+F and search for the Unicode text `CFG Lock` in the respective dialog box.
 If no results appear, it could mean that the firmware no longer supports the `CFG Lock` feature.

-In the "Search" results section at the bottom, there should be at least one entry (line) so double-click on the first available result:

 ![UEFIToolSearch](UEFIToolSearch.png)

+In the "Search" results section at the bottom, there should be at least one entry (line) so double-click on the first available result.
 You will be taken to the respective firmware section that contains our searched text:

 ![UEFIToolResult](UEFIToolResult.png)